tirusew-7/Sepsis-Prediction-API-with-FastAPI/README.md

 8. **Accuracy of Predictive Model:**
    - H0: The predictive model's accuracy in identifying sepsis based on selected features is not significantly different from random chance.
    - H1: The predictive model's accuracy in identifying sepsis based on selected features is significantly better than random chance.

+## 2. Data Understanding

+- First all necessary packages for a machine learning project, including data processing, visualization, model building, and evaluation were imported, and the environment for conducting various analyses and experiments were set up.

+- Data has been loaded from two CSV files, checked for missing values (none found), and inspected for its structure and content, revealing that all variables are numerical except for 'Sepssis'; furthermore, exploratory data analysis (EDA) has been conducted, which includes summarizing statistical measures and identifying potential issues such as differing scales and non-normal distributions.

+- **In the exploratory data analysis (EDA), the dataset df_train is examined comprehensively**

+- Descriptive statistics are calculated, revealing no null values but indicating different scales and non-normal distributions across the data, suggesting the need for transformation.

+- The prevalence of sepsis in the ICU is determined, with approximately 34.72% of patients diagnosed with sepsis.

+- Histograms are plotted to visualize the distributions of various numerical variables, both overall and stratified by sepsis status.

+- Independent samples t-tests are conducted to assess the significance of differences in plasma glucose levels and blood work results between patients with and without sepsis.

+- The distributions of blood pressure, BMI, age, and insurance status are examined concerning sepsis status, with t-tests performed to evaluate significant differences.
+- Finally, a correlation heatmap is generated to explore the relationships between numeric variables in the dataset.
+Overall, the analysis provides insights into the prevalence and characteristics of sepsis among ICU patients and identifies potential relationships and differences in various medical parameters between patients with and without sepsis.

+## 3. Data Preparation

+In the data preparation phase, several steps were undertaken to ensure the quality and reliability of the dataset.
+Firstly, missing values were assessed, revealing that the training dataset contained no missing values, thus obviating the need for any handling.
+Secondly, the skewness of numerical features was examined, uncovering both positive and negative skewness.
+To address this, RobustScaler was employed to mitigate skewness issues.
+Thirdly, the dataset was scrutinized for outliers using a function based on the Interquartile Range (IQR), with extreme outliers subsequently deleted.
+RobustScaler was then applied to manage remaining outliers.
+Finally, duplicacy within the dataset was checked.
+These meticulous steps were crucial in preparing the data for subsequent analysis or modeling tasks, ensuring its integrity and reliability.

+## 4. Modeling

+In the modeling phase a comprehensive workflow for a binary classification task, particularly focusing on identifying sepsis in medical data.
+Initially, the target variable 'Sepssis' is encoded using LabelEncoder.
+Then, the numerical features are scaled using RobustScaler to handle outliers and skewness effectively.
+Feature selection is performed by defining the features (X) and the target variable (y), followed by splitting the data into training and testing sets.
+As the dataset is imbalanced, balancing is determined to be necessary, and Synthetic Minority Over-sampling Technique (SMOTE) is employed to balance the training data.
+A range of classification models, including Logistic Regression, Decision Tree, Random Forest, Support Vector Machine, K-Nearest Neighbors, and Gradient Boosting, are defined and tuned using GridSearchCV to identify the best-performing model.
+This workflow encompasses data preprocessing, feature selection, balancing, model selection, and hyperparameter tuning, ensuring a robust approach to the classification task.

+## 5. Model Evaluation

+In this section, the performance of various machine learning models on a validation set is evaluated, and scores for accuracy, precision, recall, and F1-score are collected.
+The results are sorted based on accuracy in decreasing order and printed for all models.
+Following this evaluation, predictions are made using the best-performing models, namely Logistic Regression and Gradient Boosting, on a test dataset.
+The predicted labels are then decoded and added as new columns to the test dataset.
+Additionally, the test dataset with predicted labels is saved as a CSV file, and the trained models, along with associated preprocessing objects like LabelEncoder and RobustScaler, are serialized and saved in a designated folder.
+This process concludes the model evaluation, prediction, and serialization steps, providing a comprehensive summary of the machine learning workflow.

+## 6 FastAPI Application Development

+An implementation of a FastAPI-based web service for predicting sepsis based on a set of input features was done.
+It first loads pre-trained machine learning models (gradient boosting and logistic regression) along with necessary preprocessing objects like a label encoder and a robust scaler.
+The input features for prediction are defined using a Pydantic model called Features, which includes various medical parameters like PRG, PL, PR, SK, TS, M11, BD2, age, and insurance status.

+Upon receiving a POST request to the /predict_sepsis endpoint with the input features, the script converts the input features into a numpy array and normalizes them using the loaded RobustScaler.
+It then utilizes the pre-trained models to predict the likelihood of sepsis occurrence for the given input.
+The predictions from both the gradient boosting and logistic regression models are returned, along with their decoded labels, indicating whether sepsis is predicted or not.

+Overall, this app provides a simple yet effective API for real-time sepsis prediction, leveraging machine learning models and FastAPI for seamless integration into various applications or healthcare systems.

+## 7 Dockurization

+The Dockerfile sets up a container environment for a Python application.
+It begins by specifying the base image as Python 3.12.2 and sets the working directory within the container to /app.
+Then, it copies the requirements.txt file into the container and installs the dependencies listed in that file using pip.
+The entire project directory is then copied into the container.
+Additionally, it exposes port 8000, which is the port that the FastAPI application runs on.
+Finally, the CMD directive specifies the command to run the FastAPI application using uvicorn, with the host set to 0.0.0.0 and port set to 8000.
+This Dockerfile essentially creates an environment ready to run a FastAPI application within a Docker container.

+## 8 Summary

+This project focuses on predicting sepsis, a life-threatening medical condition, by leveraging a predictive model that considers various input features such as plasma glucose level, blood work results, blood pressure, body mass index (BMI), patient age, and insurance status.
+The primary objective is to develop a comprehensive prediction system to identify sepsis risk in patients within the Intensive Care Unit (ICU).
+This predictive model aims to enhance patient care by providing healthcare professionals with a tool to assess the likelihood of sepsis development based on key clinical indicators, enabling timely intervention and improved outcomes.

+The project encompasses several phases, including business understanding, data understanding, data preparation, modeling, model evaluation, FastAPI application development, and Dockerization.
+Through exploratory data analysis (EDA), statistical tests, and hypothesis testing, the dataset's characteristics, prevalence of sepsis, and potential relationships between features and sepsis occurrence are examined.
+Machine learning models, including Logistic Regression, Decision Tree, Random Forest, and Gradient Boosting, are trained, tuned, and evaluated for sepsis prediction.
+Additionally, a FastAPI-based web service is implemented for real-time sepsis prediction, and a Dockerfile is created to containerize the application, facilitating easy deployment and scalability.
+Overall, this project aims to provide an effective solution for early sepsis detection, contributing to improved patient care and outcomes in clinical settings.